 Note: The Client Certificates configuration is currently not supported by Terraform Enterprise due to the limitation of storing certificate files for the

 »PostgreSQL 9.5 to 12 Upgrade

-In Terraform Enterprise v202103-1, the internally-managed PostgreSQL server has been upgraded from PostgreSQL 9.5 to PostgreSQL 12.
-This change only affects mounted disk and proof of concept installations.
+In Terraform Enterprise v202103-1, the internally-managed PostgreSQL server was been upgraded from PostgreSQL 9.5 to PostgreSQL 12.
+This change only affected installations in Mounted Disk mode.

 For more details, consult the v202103-1 release notes.